 Fire dancing is a lot of fun, but before you light up there are a few things you should know.
-Listed below is some basic fire safety information as well as some specifics on fuels and other things related to fire.
+Listed below are some basic fire safety information as well as some specifics on fuels and other things related to the fire.
 Please read through this information and take it seriously, it is here for your benefit.

 Always check your equipment before use, even if you just did a performance and are about to re-light, check it again.
 Check all parts for wear.
 Are your handles ripping?
-Are there cracks in your ballchain or metal hardware?
+Are there cracks in your ball chain or metal hardware?
 If your wick is starting to fray, trim is before lighting up again.

-Wear tight fitting natural fabrics and cloth.
+Wear tight-fitting natural fabrics and cloth.
 Synthetics are not a good idea, especially fleece.
 It catches on fire easily and melts very quick, (I found this out the hard way).
 Leather pants work very well.
 If you have long hair you need to wrap it up or wear a hat.
 Wetting your hair is also a good idea when it can be done.
 Hair sprays, dyes, gels are not a good idea.
 Whatever you are planning on wearing, test it first.

-Do your performance at least once in the costume you are planning to wear, make sure you are comfortable in in and can move freely.
+Do your performance at least once in the costume you are planning to wear, make sure you are comfortable in and can move freely.
 Common sense is your best friend.

 Never spin with fire alone.
 You need someone else around that is familiar with your routine and your moves.
 This person needs to be comfortable around fire and know what to do in case of an accident.
 This person should also know first aid.
 Your "assistant" needs to have a fire blanket or damp towel ready